danielhatton/leastsqtobayes/README.md

     the parameter, i.e. the prior that is to a scale parameter as a Lorentzian prior is to a location parameter;
-  - `truncatedquadratic` for the truncated quadratic prior proposed by Jeffreys (1961) as an otherwise noniformative prior for a parameter whose value is known to lie between a lower bound and an upper
+  - `truncatedquadratic` for the truncated quadratic prior proposed by Jeffreys (1961) as an otherwise noninformative prior for a parameter whose value is known to lie between a lower bound and an upper
     bound: in this case, there should be two further columns in the relevant row of the table, with the third column containing the